 5. Use Alternative Treats

-There are a lot of different ways you can participate in Halloween parties or trick-or-treating with zero candy.
+You can participate in Halloween parties or trick-or-treating with zero candy in many different ways.
 Think about passing out non-candy items to trick-or-treaters (their parents will thank you).
 And if you have leftover goodies, you won’t be stuck with a bunch of sugary candy!
 Here are some ideas for non-candy treats:

 - Halloween stickers